silviopsantos/Sucuri/README.md

 I am working on a completely new release of Sucuri, with distributed scheduling of tasks, which will improve performance, specially in cluster environments.

-Atualizando o Projeto com meus Exercícios
+Repositório da disciplina Sistemas Distribuídos atualizado com meus Exercícios e Trabalhos.